The Best Soul Food Style Candied Sweet Potatoes

 • Save

-They were so flavorful & sweet that you could smell them down the street and she always had to make a lot because everyone would go in for seconds and she’d make some for friends of the family during Thanksgiving time.
+Listen, my Nana Alice yams were so flavorful & sweet that you could smell them down the street.
+She would always make a lot because everyone go in for seconds.
+Plus, she’d make some for friends of the family during the holidays.

 I guess it’s not hard to see now why these always put me in the Holiday spirits and why my Grandma made them every holiday.
 Haha!
 And that’s saying a lot because I’m known as the holiday grinch.
 Lol!